jamesalster/QuickDataTables/readme.md

 ## Significance testing

 This is done with column comparisons, where a capital letter indicates `p <0.01` and a small letter `p < 0.05`.
-For categorical variables, these are Chisq Tests, and for numeric variables, (approximate) Mann-Whitney U tests.
+For categorical variables, these are Two-Sample Z Tests, and for numeric variables, (approximate) Mann-Whitney U tests.

+Bonferroni correction is applied to significance tests, dividing the p-threshold by the number of comparisons tested.

 Significance tests will not be applied where there are less than 30 individuals.